From Star Trek: Theurgy Wiki

 2380-2381: Lt, ACMO, USS Oneida2381-Pres: Lt.
 ACMO, USS Theurgy

-Doctor Arven Leux served on the USS Oneida as the Assitant Chief Medical Officer until his transfer to the USS Theurgy to aid in the opposition against the parasites that compromised Starfleet Command in the end of the 24th century.
+Doctor Arven Leux served on the USS Oneida as the Assitant Chief Medical Officer until his transfer to the USS Theurgy, where he served in the same position.
+He aided in the opposition against the parasites that compromised Starfleet Command in the end of the 24th century.

 Arven Leux was born to Sirva and Rorul Leux, two unjoined Trill in 2346 on the USS Rutledge.
 Arven's parents met and were stationed on the Rutledge together until it was clear that relations with the Cardassians were deteriorating to the point of War.
 Rorul remained stationed on the USS Rutledge for the duration of the War.
 At the same time, Sirva transferred to Starfleet Academy into a teaching role, and she remained there until her retirement in 2368.
 His father, Rorul, retired from Starfleet in 2366 after the formal end of Hostilities with the Cardassian Union at that date.
 Arven's childhood was fortunate in that his mother didn't move around much and never necessitated leaving the San Francisco Bay area to relocate housing.
 Even though his father spent most of Arven's life away from home, he did his best to be a presence in his son's life, receiving visits as often as possible whenever his father could take leave.
 In this way, Arven was given formative years with extensive grounding from his mother and informative, educational trips whenever his father was on Earth that found the Leux family visiting museums and cultural sites all around Earth.